elsawy269/ms-task_managment/README.md

 -  Swagger Documentation  with [[Swagger](http://localhost:3000/api-docs)]([http://localhost:3000/api-docs)).

 ## Monitoring
-- using A prometheus client for Node.js that supports histogram, summaries, gauges and counters.
+- using A Prometheus client for Node.js that supports histograms, summaries, gauges, and counters.
 Documentation  with [[metrics](http://localhost:3000/metrics)]([http://localhost:3000/metrics)).